dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeInSchedule()`

-Check that the command is not in the schedule:
+Assert that the given command is not scheduled:

 ```php
 $this->dontSeeInSchedule('foobarbaz');